McFails: A look back at McDonald’s menu items that didn’t last

 Hula Burger

 Even though McDonald’s specializes in burgers, the introduction of the Hula Burger wasn’t so special.
-The burger combined pineapple and cheese to cater to Catholics who didn’t eat meat on Fridays due to Lent.
+The burger combined pineapple and cheese to cater to Catholics who didn’t eat meat on Fridays during Lent.
 Those customers opted to get the Filet-O-Fish instead.

 McLean Deluxe